Learning Communities

 Learning Community Structure

-Each learning community has at its core a small University Seminar (UNIV 1101 or UNIV 1102) class and at least one other course that typically is a large lecture course, but the structure and courses can vary widely due to students' needs.
-Classes in the community are restricted to first-year students and are made co-requisites, so all students in the learning community are at the same place in their college experience.
-The smaller courses are limited to 20-25 students, and the same 20-25 students attend all these classes together, forming a social and intellectual learning community.
-These cohorts form close relationships that frequently last far beyond the first year of college.
+Each learning community has at its core a small University Seminar (UNIV 1101 or UNIV 1102) class and you may enroll in one other course that is directly related to your chosen major and college.
+University Seminar courses are offered by college major, and you will be co-enrolled in these courses along with other first-year students in the same degree path.
+These Seminars are smaller courses and are limited to 20-25 students and serve as active learning environments that help you to form a social and intellectual learning community.
+These student cohorts form close relationships that frequently last far beyond the first year of college.

 Learning Community Goals